Skip to main content

 Folio case included

-The Lenovo Tab M11 earns an 8.1 consensus across Android Central, XDA Developers, and the Home Assistant community forums, and a 7.69 SHE HA Dashboard Permanence Score.
-The highest Kiosk Reliability score in this guide (8.5) reflects the stock Android plus Fully Kiosk Browser combination that every HA dashboard tutorial assumes — Play Store install takes under 5 min, and the Fully Kiosk MQTT integration lets HA control display brightness and wake state directly from an automation.
+The Lenovo Tab M11 earns an 8.1 consensus across Android Central, MakeUseOf, and the Home Assistant community forums, and a 7.78 SHE HA Dashboard Permanence Score.
+At $279.99 stock runs limited — check availability first.
+The highest Kiosk Reliability score in this guide (8.5) reflects the stock Android plus Fully Kiosk Browser combination that every HA dashboard tutorial assumes — Play Store install takes under 5 min, and the Fully Kiosk MQTT integration lets HA control display brightness and wake state from an automation.

 The ambient light sensor is the defining feature for bedroom and hallway installs.
-Fully Kiosk can bind display brightness to the sensor reading, so the dashboard auto-dims at night without a scheduled trigger that drifts with DST changes.
-Home Assistant community threads on r/homeassistant consistently name this the feature they didn't know they needed until they had it.
+Fully Kiosk can bind display brightness to the sensor reading, so the dashboard auto-dims at night without a scheduled trigger that drifts with DST changes. r/homeassistant threads consistently name it the feature they didn't know they needed.

-4GB RAM handles a standard Sections View with climate, media, and quick-control sections per Android Central testing, but live camera streams will push the MediaTek Helio G88 into swap territory.
-The Longevity score reflects Lenovo's shorter update commitment versus Samsung's 4-year guarantee starting from Android 14; for a 5-year wall install, factor in a potential mid-cycle hardware refresh.
+4GB RAM handles a standard 30-card Sections View with climate, media, and quick-control sections cleanly, but live camera streams — the feeds from a set of outdoor security cameras, say — will push the MediaTek Helio G88 into swap territory.
+The Longevity score reflects Lenovo's shorter update commitment versus Samsung's 4-year guarantee starting from Android 14; for a 5-year wall install, factor in a mid-cycle refresh.

 What We Love